Have you ever pulled out an old pair of pants from your closet, and found money stashed inside?

 How often can I get away with this?

 There’s no rule of thumb that I’m aware of — and it also depends on your publication schedule.
 I feel OK recycling one old blog post a month.
+Having said that, I do heavily edit the recycled posts — so they are decidedly different when I hit “publish” (again!).

 Ready to get started with your blog?
 Go for it!
 And let me know how it goes.
 Feel free to leave a comment (or ask a question.)